All graphics and images are copyright of A True Church

 The Hebrew word for concubine is pilegesh, and it is used for an illicit sexual relationship, but only once.

-For she lusted for her paramours, whose flesh is like the flesh of donkeys, and whose issue is like the issue of horses.
-(Ezekiel 23:20)
+And she lusted after their paramours, whose flesh is like the flesh of donkeys and whose issue is like the issue of horses.
+(Ezekiel 23:20 NAS)

 Here in Ezekiel 23:20, the Hebrew word for concubine is translated "paramours."
 A paramour is an illicit sexual lover indeed, and the context of this passage supports this translation.
 It is speaking of a woman with her male immoral partners (paramours).
 The "concubines," so to speak, are male here, not female, and this is the only time this word is used for males.

 Every time pilegesh is used for a female, it is used for a woman who is married to a man.
 Keturah is called Abraham's concubine in 1 Chronicles 1:32 (piylegesh), but in Genesis 25:1 she is called Abraham's wife ('ishâh).
 David's ten concubines are indeed called concubines, but they are also called his wives by the Lord Himself (2 Samuel 12:11; 16:21-22).
 In Judges 19 & 20 the Levite's concubine "played the harlot" (Judges 19:2) and left "her husband" (Judges 19:3).
 She is called a concubine in Judges 19:1, 2, 9, 24, 25, 29; 20:4 and 5, yet at the same time, her male partner, the Levite, is called "her husband" in Judges 19:3 and 20:4.
 Moreover, the concubine's father is called the "father-in-law" (Judges 19:4, 7, 9), and the Levite is called the "son-in-law" (Judges 19:5).
 Clearly, concubinage is displayed as a marital commitment.